-How To Reset Android Phone: The #1 Simplest Method
+How To Reset Android Phone: A Complete Beginner's Guide

 How To Reset Android Phone Remotely

-Wondering if this is a possibility?
 You can reset your Android device even if it is not with you.
+This is particularly useful if you’ve lost your phone or it has been stolen.
 The only caveat is that the device must be on and connected to the internet, only then can this method work.

 To reset it remotely: